Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 3. Regional Processing Premiums

-Both Anthropic and OpenAI charge a 10% premium for regional data residency (US-only or EU-only inference routing).
+Both providers charge a 10% premium for data residency routing (US-only or EU-only inference).
 For applications with compliance requirements that force regional processing, factor in this 10% uplift across all token categories.
-It's a small percentage but compounds at scale.
+Anthropic's US-only inference parameter (inference_geo) triggers this multiplier on all token pricing categories including cache reads and writes — not just base input/output.

 My Take